chingu-voyages/v17-bears-team-01/README.md

 ## Members
   - Yuting - Product Owner
   - Zach - Frontend Design
-  - Deep - Backend GraphQL
+  - Deep - Backend GraphQL, Validation, MongoDB
-  - Piotr - Backend Auth
+  - Piotr - Backend Auth, Apollo Client

 Note: Due to the current situation, we weren't able to meet our goal but our plan to continue the project.